tcassar/settle/write_up/Testing v2.md

 #### Client / Server Structure (C)
 1) The server should be accessible to the client via a REST API
 2) The client should be relatively thin, only dealing with input from user and handling error 400 and 500 codes gracefully.
+3) Client and Server should communicate over HTTP, using JSON as an information interchange format
-3) The client should have a clear, easy to use command line interface
+4) The client should have a clear, easy to use command line interface

 #### 'Integrated' requriements for how the end system should behave (D)